-Google, in fact, is trying to provide searchers with the best answers from reputable and popular sites.
+Google is trying to provide searchers with the best answers from reputable and popular sites.
 Content marketing seems to be gaining increasing influence in the development of effective business websites, with typical definitions accenting “relevant” and “valuable” content that appeals to a niche audience looking for answers.

-Although search engines still reward content supported by essential algorithms, which continue to be refined, you can’t lose if you keep it compelling, informative, useful and, yes, entertaining.
+Although search engines still reward content supported by essential algorithms, which continue to be refined, you can’t lose if you keep it compelling, informative, useful, and, yes, entertaining.
 The judicious—not repetitious— targeting of keywords still ups the SEO value of the content.
 The “dwell time,” or how often a searcher stays on a site after clicking on is a factor in Google rankings.

 You should have a page on your site for any concept people may search to find you.
 That may be answering questions or supplying information about how your business or industry works.
 Blogging is a great way to address potential customers’ long tail keywords and very specific queries and needs.
 If a topic or service is extremely important, it should probably be added to your core site pages.
 We can help with all of this from a consulting perspective or by supplying a writer to put all of this into words when you just want to focus on your work.
 Give us a call if you need help.

 You Can Be Found offers advice and support on content marketing and provides copywriting services when requested.